rust-stuco/lectures/week1/slides.md

 <!--
-Note that Rust might not explicitly check at runtime since the compiler could optimize the check away -->
+Note that Rust might not explicitly check at runtime since the compiler could optimize the check away The reason why that is important is no buffer overflows!
+-->

-* Rust will check if the index is within bounds at runtime
+* Rust will ensure that the index is within bounds at runtime
    * This is _not_ done in C/C++

+---

+# **Functions, Statements, and Expressions**

 ---